Are We Unknowingly contributing to the Chaos?

 We are all familiar with those two terms.
 We know what each word suggests in this time of instant news gratification.
 Our planet is sending and receiving high volumes of information exceedingly faster than ever before thanks to advancements we have made in the modern way we distribute our news.
 While we have become conditioned to expect this knowledge immediately on our PC’s and our handheld devices, I believe that many of us disregard the fact that the very data we eagerly await is collected by humans in real-time.

-We are all familiar with the phrase“to err is human;” Humans will make mistakes.
-The news of the day is brought to us by varied and conflicting sources in a never-ending all-encompassing cycle, and we could be unknowingly communicating misinformation and distorted facts that may leave a lasting harmful impression on us all.
+Humans will make mistakes.
+We are all familiar with the phrase“to err is human;”.
+We could be unknowingly sharing misinformation and distorted facts that may leave a lasting harmful impression on us all.

 I apprehensively speculate that this environment of instant data will eventually be damaging to us and could produce unnecessary wars.

 Consider the 2012 coordinated attack against two United States government facilities in Benghazi, Libya by members of the Islamic militant group Ansar al-Sharia.

 News spread quickly of the attacks, and there was a sense of absolute urgency for on-the-spot answers.

 There were so many questions that needed answers, often they were demanded quickly, and answers were presented haphazardly with the knowledge available at that second.

 I have no doubt that people misheard things and some answers were provided for the sake of providing.

 Let us consider that if we humans operate in real time but we needed the answers yesterday, and billions of people are buzzing in today, I sense we may reach a period when we won’t know what we can trust or even recognize what is trustworthy.
 All accuracy will be absent from the information we are distributing to the masses of trusting and unsuspecting people.